Skip to main content

 In 2017 our MA Magazine Journalism students won a prestigious national Student Publication Award in the Best Newcomer magazine section for the Kingston University magazine, Woke (online).
 And in 2018 the student magazine Persist was shortlisted for the Best Design category.
 Persist (in 2018) and fellow student magazine Loudly (in 2019) were shortlisted for Best Magazine Design at the Student Publication Association Awards.

 You'll be expected to take five core modules, four of which are worth 30 credits each; the other one worth 60 credits.
-You can choose from three Specialist Journalism modules, but you must choose one.
+You can also choose an option module.
 Altogether you'll need to complete 180 credits.

 You can also study shorthand in order to assist with your NCTJ exams.